Maddy-1111/Telemetry-Application/README.md

 ### The requirements:
 - You must design a system (an encoder function and a decoder function) that takes in any input string and gets it across to the other side
 - The hardware restricts you to transmit data packets only as a bytestream with a maximum length of 100 bytes each
-- You must only transmit data that is correct, you cannot affort to relay corrupted data.
+- You must only transmit data that is correct, you cannot affort to relay any corrupted data.
 - However, loss of information is acceptable as the transmission is not in your hand
 - The output should be the validity flag and the original string.
-(Note: if the data has been corrupted, you may return an empty string)
+(Note: even if one of the packets is corrupted / lost, the validity should be false and the output should be an empty string)

 ### More explicitly:
 - There is a telemetrylib.cpp file, which contain 2 main funcitons: encode_data and decode_data.